dobin/ffw/docs/tutorial-sample-project.md

 ## Compile the target

-Copy the binary of the server you want to fuzz to bin.
-It is already prepared in the `src/` directory, can be compiled with `make`:
+Copy the binary of the server you want to fuzz to `bin/`, where we will reference it later in `config.py`.
+The target exists in the `src/` directory, can be compiled with `make`:
 ```
 ffw/vulnserver/ $ cd src
 ffw/vulnserver/src $ make